RCODI/rcodi-blog/content/get-involved/index.md

 ---
 ### Award Sponsor
-If you are interested in being an Award Sponsor for RCODI's IronHacks, you can mail your contribution (made payable to Purdue Foundation) to the address below.
+If you are interested in being an Award Sponsor for RCODI's IronHacks, you can mail your contribution (made payable to Purdue Foundation) [here](https://connect.purdue.edu/s/givenow?dids=067974&appealcode=18073).

 ---
 ### Keynote Speaking